oslabs-beta/Kafe/README.md

 ![](./assets/cluster_hierarchy_tree.png)

 ### Realtime Metrics
-- Kafe provides realtime charts to track important metrics that reflect the healh of your Kafka cluster.
+- Kafe provides realtime charts to track important metrics that reflect the health of your Kafka cluster.
 Metrics that Kafe tracks include but are not limited to:
   1. Overall CPU and Memory usage of your cluster
   1. Time it takes to produce messages
   1. Time it takes for consumers to receive messages from topics they are subscribed to